Tobiasltd/abn-meal-app/backend/README.md

 ## 5.2 Test Coverage

-The project has a comprehensive test suite that covers all the main functionality of the app, including the controllers and services.
+The project has a test suite that covers some of the functionality of the app, including the controllers and the utility functions.

 TO DO:

 - E2E Tests
+- Service tests
 - Automate tests with precommit hook

 ## 5.3 Tools and Frameworks